You can read the introductory notes here.

 The theory requires the Father to have two opinions of us at the same time.
 He is seething with anger for our sinfulness, but He also loves us so much that He sends Jesus to save us.

 The final puzzle is how the Father benefits from Jesus suffering on the cross.
 Payment always consists in transferring something of value.
-If you give me something, I could pay you by giving you something of equal value, or I could perform a service for you, maybe washing your car.
 If I pay you $5.00, for example, then you are $5.00 richer than before.
-Since everything that belongs to the Father also belongs to Jesus (John 16:15), Jesus can’t give the Father anything that He doesn’t already have.
+Since everything that belongs to the Father also belongs to Jesus (John 16:15), it is as if Jesus and His Father had all their celestial money in a joint checking account in a heavenly bank.
+Jesus would be paying the Father back by taking money out of the bank and putting it back into the same account.
+That doesn’t accomplish anything.
+Jesus can’t give the Father anything that He doesn’t already have.

 Why did Jesus need to pay a ransom?